 Russian and Eurasian Studies

 Proficiency in the Russian language is a key component of the RES major.
-The Russian course offerings range from beginning to advanced and include opportunities for study in Russia at the Bard-affiliated Faculty of Liberal Arts and Sciences (Smolny College), St. Petersburg State University.
+The Russian course offerings range from beginning to advanced levels.
 Students may choose to specialize in a literature or social science track, or combine Russian and Eurasian Studies with another program of study.

 For graduation, students should demonstrate language proficiency equivalent to at least the third-year level of Russian.
-This means taking either the second-year Russian sequence, plus at least one third-year Russian course, or taking Russian classes at Smolny College in St. Petersburg, followed by at least one second-level course and two third-level courses at Bard.
+This means taking the second-year Russian sequence, plus at least one third-year Russian course, followed by at least one second-level course and two third- or fourth-level courses.
 At least 12 additional credits (three courses) are required in the student’s primary Russian Studies track (either literature or social science).
-At least one of these courses must be at the 300 level or above (a major seminar with a substantial research paper).
-Since the RES curriculum strives for balance and breadth, it is also recommended that at least one of these courses treat Russia, Eastern Europe, or Eurasia in a comparative context.
+One of these courses must be at the 300 level or above (a major seminar with a substantial research paper).
+Since the RES curriculum strives for balance and breadth, it is also recommended that one of these courses treat Russia, Eastern Europe, or Eurasia in a comparative context.
 Also required are at least 4 credits (one additional course) in the other Russian Studies track (either literature or social science) and a Senior Project.

 Recent Senior Projects in Russian and Eurasian Studies